Hyperuniform random measures, transport and rigidity: Determinantal point processes and random matrices

 We leave as a black box the following result: Uniformly on each compact of $ \mathbb{R},$

 One can consult for instance \cite{GuionnetBook}.
 Hence using Proposition \ref{prop:cvg-cumulant} and the exact same reasoning than for the Ginibre process, $ \P_{ n}^{ \text{\rm{GUE}}}$ converges to an infinite stationary hyperuniform process called the $ \text{\rm{Sine}}$ process (remark that here the kernel itself is invariant under shifts, not only the factorial moment measures).
+We recover the unit intensity